mdaveijk/S3-Portfolio/CineMatch/Project_Analysis.md

 <img src="/Media/ContainerDiagram_CineMatch_v1.png" alt="CineMatch Container Diagram" width="600">
 The end-user interacts with the system through the front-end.
 The front-end communicates through HTTPS/JSON with the API Gateway which in turn then contacts the appropiate microservice with the request from the front-end.
 Each microservice has its own database based on the data it handles.
 For example, the Matching microservice has a NoSQL database because I expect the structure to change a lot.
 The API Gateway is shown to interact with the SSO service, but I have yet to confirm this as of the current release of this analysis and this is purely based on current research and my expectation.
 Finally, the Movie microservice interacts with two seperate APIs, one being the OMDb API to retrieve data about movies and a scraper application specifically for cinema's.
 The scraper will look for movies current showing in the cinema of which the user requested and return that to the microservice which then requests for data about those movies from the OMDb API.
 The idea is to store the movie information for a certain time period so it won't have to request the API every time, which would not only be waste of requests but also has an impact on the performance of the application.

+### 2.2 Microservices architecture
+CineMatch benefits from a microservices architecture for several reasons.
+Firstly, it allows for better scalability and flexibility.
+Each microservice can be independently deployed, scaled, and maintained.
+Efficiently distributing the use of resources and handling increased traffic or workload in specific areas of the system.

+Secondly, a microservices architecture promotes loose coupling and modularity.
+Each microservice is responsible for a specific business goal or functionality, making it easier to understand, develop, and test.
+Changes or updates to one microservice do not affect the entire system, reducing the risk of unintended consequences and making it easier to introduce new features or enhancements.

+Additionally, microservices enable technology diversity.
+Different microservices can be built using different programming languages, frameworks, or technologies that best suit their specific requirements.
+This makes it possible to build the scraper application with Python, a language more commonly used to build web scrapers, but can still communicate with the Java applications without issues.

+Lastly, microservices contain fault isolation and resilience, especially with the *api-gateway* in place.
+If one microservice encounters an issue or fails, it does not bring down the entire system.
+The failure is contained within that specific microservice, and the rest of the system can continue to function.
+This isolation improves overall system reliability and availability.

+### 2.3 Using REST
+There is a number of reasons why the components in CineMatch benefit from using REST (Representational State Transfer) as the architectural style for communication.
+RESTful APIs make it easier for components to communicate and work together by providing a standardized and scalable approach.
+This promotes easy integration and collaboration between different services.

+Using RESTful APIs also enables statelessness, which simplifies the design and scalability of the system.
+Each request from a client contains all the necessary information for the server to process it, without relying on server-side session state.
+This allows components to be horizontally scaled and distributed, as requests can be handled independently without the need for shared state.
+Which is exactly what is needed in order to achieve concurrency within our system.

+Lastly, REST promotes loose coupling between components.
+Each component exposes their own set of resources and endpoints, providing a clear separation of concerns.
+This decoupling allows components to grow independently, making it easier to introduce changes or add new features without affecting other parts of the system.

+At the moment, none of the microservices require WebSockets.
+REST is sufficient for their communication.
+The potential use of WebSockets may be considered in the future when implementing the chat functionality within the system.

 ## 3. User Stories and Quality Measurement